gematik/ref-ePA-HealthRecordMigration/README.md

 # ref-ePA-HealthRecordMigration

-Reference implementation for key handling for health record migration to a different provider
+Reference implementation for key handling for health record migration to a different provider.